scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 I also had a one week field trip to the Picos de Europa mountain range in northern Spain, and a number of sites to the south east in the xxx plains.
 The following sites were visited:

-* Liencres dunes
+* Liencres dunes, Cantabria
-* Bejes meadows
+* Bejes meadows, Cantabria
-* Cervera de Pisuergina
+* Cervera de Pisuergina, Palencia
-* La Rasilla
-* Vanes
-* Lebena

-According to *Dressler* there are currently five subfamilies, 22 tribes, 70 subtribes, and about 850 genera of orchids.
-The orchid subfamilies are:

-* Apostasioideae
-* Cypripedioideae
-* Orchidoideae
-* Epidendroideae
+* Vañes, Palencia
-* Vanilloideae
+* Lebeña, Cantabria

-The UK species are all within the Orchidoidaea and Epidendroideae subfamilies.
  The following two sections list all the orchid species I recorded within Oxfordshire, Buckinghamshire and Bedfordhsire during the summer of 2019.

 Each species recorded below has the following information: